 About the Exhibition

-With participation from artists across Tripura, Assam, Odisha, Gujarat, Maharashtra, Delhi, Madhya Pradesh, and other regions, the exhibition served as a vibrant platform for national artistic collaboration and cultural exchange.
+Artists from Tripura, Assam, Odisha, Gujarat, Maharashtra, Delhi, Madhya Pradesh, and several other states participated in the exhibition.

 Objective

-The exhibition aimed to create awareness among the people of Gujarat and across India about the life and vision of Narendra Damodar Das Modi through the medium of visual art.
+The exhibition aimed to create awareness among the people of Gujarat and across India about the life and vision of Narendra Damodar Das Modi through visual art.

-- Strong representation from North-East, Odisha, and Maharashtra
+Strong representation from Gujarat, Odisha, North-East India, and Central India

 About the Exhibition